Zane-T-Rice/apps/README.md

 ## What is this?

-A front-end for the [server-manager-service](https://github.com/Zane-T-Rice/server-manager-service).
-Has seperate apps for admins and users to be able to control servers managed by an instance of the server-manager-service.
+A front-end for the [server-manager-service](https://github.com/Zane-T-Rice/server-manager-service) and [gloomhaven-companion-service](https://github.com/Zane-T-Rice/gloomhaven-companion-service).

+One of my personal projects that I do for fun and learning.

 ## Requirements